 When and how the SEA will communicate those determinations to all local operating agencies, which may include LEAs, in the State.

-The MMEP has established forms and procedures to accurately identify migratory students (K-12) who have had an interruption in their formal education during the prior 12 months and who are failing or at risk of failing to meet state education standards.
-Each K-12 student, as they are found eligible, is assessed to determine their priority for services (PFS) status.
-Measures and sources of data utilized to identify migratory children as PFS are:
+The MMEP has established the Priority for Services Checklist (see below) to accurately identify migratory students who have had an interruption in their formal education.
+In providing services with funds received under this part, each recipient of such funds shall give priority to migratory children who (1) have made a qualifying move within the previous 1-year period and (2) who is failing or most at risk of failing to meet Massachusetts’ challenging academic content standards and challenging academic achievement standards or have dropped out of school.

-Qualifying Arrival Date (QAD) in Massachusetts during the school year.

-New QAD in Massachusetts during the school year (within state move).

-Ten or more absences during the school year.

-Educational interruption in another state in previous year (for June, July, August QAD).

-Move from another state during the regular school year (for June, July, August QAD).
+Priority for Services Checklist:

+Section 1: Did this student make a qualifying move within the previous 1-year period?

+A qualifying move has been made within the last 365 days (based on enrollment in the MEP)

+QAD:

+School Enrollment Day:

+Qualifying Move Date (if different than QAD):

+Section 2: Is student failing or at risk of failing?

+Student is determined to be homeless (as defined under McKinney Vento)

+Student is an Emancipated Youth

+Student is chronically/consistently absent from school

+Student is 100% Remote Learning without appropriate home supports

-Failing to achieve Proficiency on MCAS for Grades 3 & up.
+Failing to achieve Proficiency on MCAS for grades 3 and up

-Failing to make progress on English Language Learners (ELL) testing (for ELL students).
+Failing to make progress on WIDA

-Failing grades on report cards.
+Failing grades on report card

-Grade retention.
+Retention in one or more grades

-High school dropout.
+Stopped attending school

-Local level school assessments and MMEP data for children below Grade 3.

-The MMEP has and will continue to use the dropout measure which is part of the new regulations.
+Considered SLIFE as defined by MA DESE Office of Language Acquisition’s SLIFE Guidance

+MMEP assessment data

+OR

+Dropped out of School

+Projects must maintain documentation of one or more of the “at-risk of failing” factors above for each student determined to have PFS and attach documentation to the PFS form.

 A student will either qualify as being PFS (having both an educational interruption and failure/risk of failure), pending PFS (having the interruption but awaiting documentation on failure/risk of failure), or not PFS.
 This is documented in the individual student’s file.

 Students who qualify for PFS will receive more robust services, tailored to the student’s individual educational needs.
 The first step in determining the individual student plan will be consultation with the student’s school and teachers.
-MEP funding will be used to remove barriers preventing the student from receiving school-based services (transportation, fees, etc) and for direct service delivery, such as home-based tutoring.
+MEP funding will be used to remove barriers preventing the student from receiving school-based services (transportation, fees, etc.) and for direct service delivery, such as home-based tutoring.
 Priority is given to all PFS students before funding is used for non-PFS migratory students.

 Title I, Part D: Prevention and Intervention Programs for Children and Youth who are Neglected, Delinquent, or At-Risk